All Episodes

 Everybody is.

-Well, you know, forgetting them.
+Well, you know, forget him.

-I mean, just in general, everybody's here for opportunity, and everybody is is so upset at the immigrants and stuff, they should be upset at the Mexican government for being so corrupt and having their people want to run out of their country as fast as they can.
+They should be upset at the Mexican government for being so corrupt and having their people want to run out of their country as fast as they can.

-And then on the other hand, we're over here in this country, and you know, we can't say we haven't prospered from these people's labors for so many years, and then here at the last minute decide to make this big hubbub about it, and for year after year after year, nobody's done anything about it.
+And then, on the other hand, we're over here in this country, and, you know, we can't say we haven't prospered from these people's labors for so many years, and then here at the last minute decide to make this big hubbub about it, and for year after year after year, nobody's done anything about it.

-You know, and then here's the thing.
+You know, and then here.

 Well, that's right.

-They but they've tried to tell us they've done things about it, but they haven't.
+But they've tried to tell us they've done things about it, but they haven't.

 You're absolutely right.